Thursday, February 26, 2015

 Click here to commence downloading the compressed album.
 42MB MP3 @ 224-256 VBR.

 Or click here for a FLAC (lossless) version 67MB

 Download file will need to be decompressed with 7-Zip, WinRAR, WinZip or equivalent.

 This album has much to commend it.
 It's a great collection of songs written by the songwriter, singer, instrumentalist, Clair Hayes.
 The content is both country and folk examining life in the bush often with a pioneer perspective.
 The performances are highly competent with excellent instrumental backing.

 Clair is based in the Sydney area and is still a regular performer in both the country and folk arenas.
-You can visit her website by clicking here.

 Clair has advised that "Esmerelda" was the emu that was a long-term resident at Timbertop to the delight of the many visitors.

 The Female Factory referred to is the "Parramatta Female Factory" where many early female convicts were housed and employed.
 Many a pioneer, convict or otherwise, obtained a wife from the factory on mutual arrangement so long as both were approved as being suitable for marriage.
 It was an interesting arrangement and I recommend that you visit this website page for some very entertaining detail on the process.
 Many versions of the traditional "The Old Bullock Dray" refer to the possibility of obtaining a wife from the female factory.